 Symptoms & Signs of Dual Diagnosis & Co-Occurring Disorders

-- Repeated use of a substance in high-risk situations
+- Repeated use of a substance, even in high-risk situations

 - Isolation from family, friends or other support networks

-- Increasing tolerance of the effects of substance use
+- Increased tolerance to the effects of drugs or alcohol

-- The onset of withdrawal symptoms when substance use stops or decreases
+- Onset of withdrawal symptoms when substance use stops or decreases

 - Strong cravings for a given substance